 Reusable Cloth Nappies v Disposable Nappies

-The true cost of using disposable nappies for your baby and why you should choose reusables
+Discover the true cost of using disposables and why you should choose reusable nappies for your baby.

-The UK disposes of around 3 billion disposable nappies each year, representing an estimated 2% to 3% of all household waste (WRAP).
-This huge contribution to landfill will stick around for over 500 years (it is likely way more, but who is really able to measure that?!)
+The UK disposes of around 3 billion disposable nappies each year, representing an estimated 2-3% of all household waste.
+This huge contribution to landfill will stick around for over 500 years (it’s likely way more, but who’s is really able to measure that?!)

 Not throwing every single dirty nappy that you take off your baby’s bum in the bin means that you don’t have to empty the bin so often, your wheelie bin won’t be overflowing, and there will be much less waste in landfill too.
 Something your conscience and your local council will be over the moon about!

-By the time your baby is potty trained, they’ll have had around 6,000 nappy changes.
-That’s 6,000 nappies that you’re throwing into landfill if you use disposables or eco-disposables.
-Even if you swap out just one of your disposable nappies a day to a cloth nappy you will still save 365 nappies from landfill each year, helping to reduce the 3 billion currently being thrown away.
+By the time your baby is potty trained, they’ll have had around 5,000 nappy changes.
+That’s 5,000 nappies that you’re throwing into landfill if you use disposables or eco-disposables.
+Even if you swap out just one of your disposable nappies a day to a washable nappy you’ll still save 365 nappies from landfill each year.
 Brilliant!

-You will only need 25-30 nappies plus some accessories to use cloth nappies full time from birth to potty.
-That’s just a fraction of the 6,000 disposables that you could use while your little one is in nappies.
-As you can imagine, it takes a lot more energy and raw material to manufacture 6,000 disposable nappies as it does to manufacture 30 reusable nappies – 98% actually (For more visit the Nappy Lady).
-And it’s not just environmental savings that reusables can contribute too, they’re great for saving some pennies in the long run too.
-A full set of TotsBots reusable nappies will cost approximately £300 while disposables can cost in the region of £1,000.
-A saving of around £750 which is better off in your pocket than anyone else’s.
+You will only need 15-25 reusable nappies to use cloth nappies full-time from birth to potty training.
+That’s just a fraction of the 5,000 disposables that you could use while your little one is in nappies.
+As you can imagine, it takes a lot more energy and raw material to manufacture 5,000 disposable nappies compared to 15-25 reusable nappies.
+98% less, to be specific!

-As well as being better for the environment, reusable nappies are better for baby’s skin too as they don’t contain any irritating chemicals or perfumes.
-They use natural absorbency instead of chemical absorbency and you can be confident that you’re wrapping your little one’s bot in nothing but TLC.
+As well as being better for the environment, reusable nappies are better for baby’s skin.
+Each TotsBots nappy is free from irritating chemicals or perfumes — and they’ve got the Oeko-Tex certification to prove it.
+Our natural fabric nappies use bamboo fibre for absorbency instead of chemicals, so you can be confident that you’re wrapping your little one’s bot in nothing but TLC.